gaurav-rattan/gaurav-rattan.github.io/_pages/about.md

   * Graph Homomorphisms
   * Graph Isomorphisms

-* Theory and Applications of **Learning** on Graphs
+* Theory and Applications of **Learning on Graphs**
-  * Design and Analysis of Graph Neural Networks
+  * Design and Analysis of *Graph Neural Networks*

 Click on the above links to find representative papers.

-Since May 2024, I am an assistant professor at the University of Twente in the Department of Applied Mathematics.
+<div style="text-align: justify"> Since May 2024, I am an assistant professor at the University of Twente in the Department of Applied Mathematics.
 Previously, I was a postdoc at TU Darmstadt in the group of Pascal Schweitzer and a DFG Eigene Stelle researcher at RWTH Aachen in the group of Martin Grohe.
-Earlier, I did my PhD at IMSc Chennai and my B. Tech. at IIT Bombay.
+Earlier, I did my PhD at IMSc Chennai and my B. Tech. at IIT Bombay. </div>